Who are we and what do we do

 Ian started his career in the banking industry, working across the retail, business and investment sectors over 12 years.
 He then shifted into the not-for-profit sector for 20 years working for a major professional association in several General Manager roles.
 In this time Ian worked closely with regulators to review and update registration legislation for that sector.
 Ian holds a Bachelor of Business from Monash University and is a Fellow of the Institute of Managers and Leaders Australia.

-Our annual reports are available to download in PDF format from the previous three years.
+Our annual reports from the previous three years are available to download in PDF format.
 Older reports are available via the Queensland Parliament website.

 Right to Information (RTI) is the Queensland Government’s approach to giving the community greater access to information.
-It aims to make more information available, provide equal access to information across all sectors of the community, and provide appropriate protection for individuals’ privacy.
+It aims to make more information available, provide equal access to information across all sectors of the community, and provide appropriate protection for individuals’ privacy as outlined in the Board’s Information Privacy Policy.

 Unless there is good reason for non-disclosure, the Right to Information Act 2009 gives you the right to access information held by the Board, and the Information Privacy Act 2009 enables you to access your personal information.